waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # High-Priority Task: Tool Repair
 - **`select_move` Tool is CRITICALLY BROKEN (AGAIN).**
 - **Problem:** The tool returned an empty list during the last battle, indicating a parsing failure.
-The logic likely does not account for the `│   │` characters or other UI elements on the move lines.
+The logic does not account for the `│   │` characters at the start of the move lines, causing the move name matching to fail.
 - **Resolution:** The **NEXT** time I am in a battle and the move selection screen is visible, my absolute highest priority is to call `python_code_debugger` with the broken script and a detailed bug report to get a working fix.
 This task supersedes winning the battle.